Our Top Picks

 Our List of the 5 Best Choices for Solar Panel Cleaning Equipment

-It is truly the Cadillac of Solar Cleaning Kits.
-For home or business use, the EQUIOMAXX Aquaspray 45 Telescopic Water Fed Pole System packs a punch with commercial-grade equipment.
+It is truly the Cadillac of solar cleaning.
+For home or business use, the EQUIOMAXX Aquaspray 45 Telescopic Water Fed Pole System packs a punch with commercial-grade equipment to master solar panel cleaning.
 The water tank is just under 12 gallons, and with 150 feet of tubing, the unit provides a lot of versatility and room to move while cleaning.
-It is a battery-powered, wash system on a two-wheel trolley for easy transport.
+It is a battery-powered, wash solar system on a two-wheel trolley for easy transport.

 The unit is very well made, with a steel frame.
 It comes with a variable water pressure knob to speed up or slow down.
-The 150 feet of hose is on a reel style base, which allows the user to extend.
-For large areas, businesses, or solar panels that require heavy-duty washing, the unit can be wheeled easily from location to location while using.
-You can fill the tank with a cleaning solution plus water, or hook the hose up to a direct water source via an adaptor.
+The 150 feet of hose is on a reel style base, which allows the user to extend and reach even the furthest solar panel.
+For large areas, businesses, or home solar panels that require heavy-duty washing, the unit can be wheeled easily from location to location while using.
+You can fill the tank with the best solar panel cleaning solution plus water, or hook the hose up to a direct water source via an adaptor.

 - Fully portable on wheels